DataStrategist/amitkohli.com/content/post/2013-02-09-search-or-filter-through-controls-in-a-userform.md

   - Excel/VBA
   - Tutorials
 tags:
-  - filter
+  - Filter
-  - form
+  - Form
   - Macro
-  - userform
+  - Userform

 ---
 This bit might be useful if you have a lot of controls on a form, and need a quick way to highlight them.
 This post supports the video: